-- Look out for a faint path to the east of the Shielfoot road just opposite Shielfoot Organics.
-Head up the path behind a couple of old derelict croft houses following the small stream through an old iron gate into the field between the two summits of The Torr.
+- The route starts on the east of the Shielfoot road just opposite Shielfoot Organics.
+Head up the faint path to the left (south) of Bonn na Creige and the small shipping container, following the small stream through an old iron gate into the field between the two summits of The Torr.

 - Follow the path through the field to the right and head up the hill keeping to the west side of the hill.

 - Continue on the path up the west side of the hill to the summit.